yuw199/Audit_Machine-Learning-Class_Labs/README.md

-# Machine Learning Class_Labs
+# Audit_Machine-Learning_Labs

 🙇‍There are 4 intersting labs that I have done using the machine learning techniques.

-This course introduces me to key techniques in machine learning and data analytics through a diverse set of examples using real datasets from domains such as e-commerce, healthcare, social media, sports, the Internet, and more.
+I learned key techniques in machine learning and data analytics through a diverse set of examples using real datasets from domains such as e-commerce, healthcare, social media, sports, the Internet, and more.
 I have gained experience understanding and applying techniques to the real world data sights and offer insights to the business decision behind the data.

 ✅The techniques that I have learned
 •	Text mining